Kiruthinavi97/learning-management-system/README.md

 ## Preview

-You can preview the project at [Preview Link](https://lms-by-sukomal.vercel.app).
+You can preview the project at https://gugalms.netlify.app/.

 ## Features